diplodocuslongus/sparkfunSPE_Challenge/readme.md

 ## Introduction

-This project aims at setting up seismic data collection system via single pair ethernet.
+This project aims at setting up a seismic data collection system via single pair ethernet.

 While it is submitted in its current state to the Sparkfun SPE Design Challenge, a more ambitous developpment is planned:

-- setup a seismic data collection system via single pair ethernet (done).
+- study earthquake detection and implement geophone signal processing functions
-- collect seismic data from the geophone in view of training an earth quake early detection AI model (need earthquakes and time)
+- collect seismic data from the geophone in view of training an earthquake early detection AI model (earthquakes and time are required)
 - detect earthquakes at the Edge and continuously capture new samples to improve detection rate and false positive and false negative detections.

-Training an AI model for earthquake requires a significant amount of data, and in particular the data should be collected locally, that is at the site where detection is to be made (geographical location and location within a building, as non-earthquake related signals depends on e.g. the amount of nearby transportation traffic but also the terrain constitution) AND on the instruments used to collect the data.
+Training an AI model for earthquake requires a significant amount of data.
+Also, the data should be collected locally, that is at the site where detection is to be made (geographical location and location within a building, as non-earthquake related signals depends on e.g. the amount of nearby transportation traffic but also the terrain constitution) AND on the instruments used to collect the data.
-This part of collecting and training an AI model couldn't be made within the imparted time: setting the system, testing it took most of the time from the date I've received the kit from sparkfun; and most importantly, no significant earthquake occured in my region (though a seismic active area of Earth).
+The part of collecting a sufficient amount of data and training an AI model couldn't be made within the imparted time: setting the system, testing it took most of the time from the date I've received the kit from sparkfun; and most importantly, no significant earthquake occured in my region (though a seismic active area of Earth).

 ## Why Single pair ethernet (SPE)?